jackson-family/he-gave-me-my-ears/content/2012-10-25-eyes-ear-mouth-nose-day-later.md

 The video makes it look far more comprehensive than it was.
-While I don&#x02bc;t discount the miracle of being able to perceive anything at all, I also don&#x02bc;t want to give the impression that the implant somehow flipped the &ldquo;Hearing: On&rdquo; switch in my brain and now I am ready to go to the opera.
+While I don&#x02bc;t discount the miracle of being able to perceive anything at all, I also don&#x02bc;t want to give the impression that the implant somehow flipped the &ldquo;Hearing: On&rdquo; switch in my brain, and now I am ready to go to the opera.

 The challenge from here on out will be to replicate the first day&#x02bc;s